RRZE-HPC/DisCostiC-Sim/README.md

 Use the following Google Chrome web browser to load the generated JSON file:

 ```
 chrome://tracing
 ```

 <a name="vampir"></a>
 📊 **2.
 Output visualization with Vampir (OTF2 file format)**:speech_balloon:

-The `DisCosTiC/traces.otf2` file is an [OTF2 object data format](https://perftools.pages.jsc.fz-juelich.de/cicd/otf2/tags/otf2-3.0.2/html/) file and can be viewed using third-party tools like [ITAC](https://www.intel.com/content/www/us/en/developer/tools/oneapi/trace-analyzer.html) and [Vampir](https://vampir.eu).
+Upon completion of a run that was compiled with `make otf2`, DisCostiC generates a report called `DisCostiC/traces.otf2`.
+The `DisCostiC/traces.otf2` file is an [OTF2 object data format](https://perftools.pages.jsc.fz-juelich.de/cicd/otf2/tags/otf2-3.0.2/html/) file and can be viewed using third-party tools like [ITAC](https://www.intel.com/content/www/us/en/developer/tools/oneapi/trace-analyzer.html) and [Vampir](https://vampir.eu).
-This format is produced by the [ChromeTrace2Otf2](https://profilerpedia.markhansen.co.nz/converters/otf2-cli-chrome-trace-converter/) converter, which converts the JSON object data format file `(DisCostiC.dms)` to the OTF2 object data format file `(DisCosTiC/traces.otf2)`.
+This format is produced by the [ChromeTrace2Otf2](https://profilerpedia.markhansen.co.nz/converters/otf2-cli-chrome-trace-converter/) converter, which converts the JSON object data format file `(DisCostiC.dms)` to the OTF2 object data format file `(DisCostiC/traces.otf2)`.

-Use the following commond to open an OTF2 small trace file (`DisCosTiC/traces.ot2`) in [Vampir](https://vampir.eu):
+Use the following commond to open an OTF2 small trace file (`DisCostiC/traces.ot2`) in [Vampir](https://vampir.eu):

 ```
 vampir DisCostiC/traces.otf2
 ```

 <a name="itac"></a>
 📊 **3.
 Output visualization with ITAC (STF file format)**:speech_balloon:

-To convert a DMS file to a single.stf file format and to open an STF trace file (DisCosTiC.single.stf) in [ITAC](https://www.intel.com/content/www/us/en/developer/tools/oneapi/trace-analyzer.html), invoke the Intel Trace Analyzer GUI and follow the below steps:
+To convert an OTF2 file to a single Structured Trace File (STF) file format `DisCostiC.single.stf` and to open it in [ITAC](https://www.intel.com/content/www/us/en/developer/tools/oneapi/trace-analyzer.html), invoke the Intel Trace Analyzer GUI and follow the below steps:

 ```
 (1) traceanalyzer &
-    (2) Go to File > Open; from the Files of a type field, select Open Trace Format, navigate to the `DisCosTiC/traces.otf2` file, and double-click to open it
+(2) Go to File > Open; from the Files of a type field, select Open Trace Format, navigate to the `DisCostiC/traces.otf2` file, and double-click to open it
 (3) The OTF2 to STF conversion dialog appears.
 Review the available fields and checkboxes, and click Start to start the conversion.
-As a result, the OTF2 file will be converted to STF (DisCosTiC/traces.otf2.single.stf), and you will be able to view it in the Intel Trace Analyzer.
+As a result, the OTF2 file will be converted to STF (DisCostiC/traces.otf2.single.stf), and you will be able to view it in the Intel Trace Analyzer.
 ```

 <a name="stat"></a>